novigit/code-notes/python_notes/python.md

 # remove an element from a list using its value
 fruits.remove('orange')
+# NOTE: it will only remove the first instance of 'orange' in the list

 # find the index of an element in a list using its value
 fruits.index('orange')